UW-GAC/topmed_workshop_2018/AnalysisCommonsWorksheet.md

 ### Exercise 1) Run a single variant analysis.

-Log into http://dnanexus.com using the user name and password listed on the handout.
+Log into http://dnanexus.com using the Analysis Commons user name and password listed on the website.
 Should be in the form of Username:**topmed\_#** and Password:**TOPMed\_#**.
 *Ignore warning about default billing account.*